Follow Your Curiosity

 Wisdom was quite the teacher, and there were times I cussed out the process, times I taunted it and others I almost quit.
 I had not read the fine print; quitting was not a choice.
 So I powered through.
 In the midst of the storms of revelation, and overwhelm at new truths that emerged from this clever fellow, I learnt to find the beauty in the pain and the fun in the game.
 It was nothing short of an adventure.

 In conversation with one of my favourite people, we dissected the idea of asking for the things we want.
 Those we think we lack or want more of.
 It was quickly apparent that we can set ourselves up with this idea that we know exactly what we want.
-What we seek is the shiny exterior; the final product, without considering what it takes to achieve that coveted prize.
+What we are, in fact, asking for is the shiny exterior; the final product.
+Without considering what it takes to achieve that coveted prize.
 The peace, wisdom, joy, ease, wealth, love, whatever it is we seek.
-We rarely consider what it will take to get there, what the cost will be, because nothing comes for free.
+We rarely consider what it will take to get there, what the cost will be; because nothing comes for free.

 More often than not, the things we want to be, will gradually emerge as we pass one challenge after another, each one holding an opportunity to test our ability to embody that which we seek.
 Oftentimes, we will take a while to recognise the pattern, to see that all the little tests are either getting us ready, or testing our resolve.
 Are we up to the task?
 Are you up to the task?